LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

   </div>
 </div>

-So to determine if an edge is entering or leaving polygon 1, we can take the next vertix of polygon 2 after the intersection - the head - and use equation $\ref{eq:half-plane}$ to determine if it is inside (entering) or outside (exiting) the half-plane of the edge of polygon 1.
+So to determine if an edge is entering or leaving polygon 1, we can take the next vertex of polygon 2 after the intersection - the head - and use equation $\ref{eq:half-plane}$ to determine if it is inside (entering) or outside (exiting) the half-plane of the edge of polygon 1.
 This works well in [most scenarios](#fig-complex-convex).

 Complexity comes in that sometimes the head and/or tail of the edge lies on the edge of polygon 1.